corcor27/Introduction_to_R/_episodes/15-modules.md

 {:.input}

 {% include figure.html max-width="100%" file="/fig/ifflow2.png"
-alt="Flow diagrame for if condition" caption="Figure 3: Flow diagrame for an if, else if, else condition" %}
+alt="Flow diagrame for if condition" caption="Figure 3: Flow diagram for an if, else if, else condition" %}

+### Keeping things clear
 We now have our old conditional statements inside a new conditional statement.
 This is referred to as ‘nested’.
 If your code becomes overly nested it can impact its readability and maintainability.
 It is good practice to keep your workflow as simple as possible, this can be made easier by well though through design and regular refactoring.

 Note: Refactoring is the process of restructuring code, not to change the functionality but to improve factors like readability, maintainability, efficiency.